lzwjava/blog-source/original/2025-01-31-productivity-tips-en.md

 * I read parts of "The Mythical Man-Month" by Fred Brooks.
 Its principles about software project management remain relevant in the long term.

-* No famous person's or genius's recipe will automatically work for you - you must experiment with their methods yourself to determine if they're effective for your needs.
+* No productivity method works automatically - you need to experiment and adapt techniques to find what works best for your specific needs.